OctopusDeploy/blog/blog/2017-06/octopus-tomcat.md

 In Java, versioning is mostly done by way of [Maven](https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN8855).
 Additionally the WAR file created above embeds a timestamp version into the WAR file name itself that is recognised by Tomcat.
 Octopus Deploy on the other hand uses [SemVer](http://semver.org/).
 All these versioning scheme are mostly incompatible, which means we can’t upload the WAR file as is.
-And even if we could, despite the fact that a WAR file is just a ZIP file with a different extension, Octopus Deploy does not recognise the WAR extension.

 The solution is to pack the WAR file into an appropriately named ZIP file, which can then be uploaded to Octopus Deploy.
 This “WAR in a ZIP” package allows us to have the WAR file managed by Octopus Deploy, but does have some drawbacks, which I will call out later.

 To package up the WAR file, use the
 [Octopus Deploy CLI tool](https://octopus.com/docs/api-and-integration/octo.exe-command-line).
 The CLI tool is a